emilyeserven/react-app-ghpages-test/README.md

 - `npm run dev` - Runs locally
 - `npm run deploy` - Deploys to GitHub pages

+## REMEMBER

+To change the URL the repo can be accessed from, change `base` value in `vite.config.ts`.

 ## Created using...

 - https://tailwindcss.com/docs/guides/vite